-If you are registered for the spring semester, tuition (and housing if you are living on campus) charges will begin to be reflected on your PAWS account on or about January 5.
-Until that time, pay attention to the fact that you may have anticipated aid for Spring 2018—but no charges yet.
+If you are registered for the spring semester, tuition (and housing if you are living on campus) charges should already be reflected on your PAWS account.
+Until that time, pay attention to the fact that you may have anticipated aid for Spring 2020—but no charges yet.
 Soon you’ll be able to see a future balance due, and you’ll likely have some questions.
 Here are some of our FAQs!

 You will be sent an email and a bill from the Bursar Office with details on spring payment.
 Please read these carefully.
 Billing statements for spring will also be viewable on PAWS for all registered students.